ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: trigger_delay

     Specifies the time (in seconds) that the DMM waits after it has received a trigger before taking a measurement.
 The default value is AUTO DELAY (-1), which means that the DMM waits an appropriate settling time before taking  the measurement. (-1) signifies that AUTO DELAY is on, and (-2) signifies that AUTO DELAY is off.
-    The NI 4065 and NI 4070/4071/4072 use the value specified in this attribute as additional settling time.
+    The NI 4065 and NI 4070/4071/4072 use the value specified in this property as additional settling time.
 For the The NI 4065 and NI 4070/4071/4072, the valid range for Trigger Delay is AUTO DELAY (-1) or 0.0-149.0  seconds and the onboard timing resolution is 34.72 ns.
-    On the NI 4060, if this attribute is set to 0, the DMM does not settle before taking the measurement.
+    On the NI 4060, if this property is set to 0, the DMM does not settle before taking the measurement.
 On the NI 4060, the valid range for AUTO DELAY (-1) is 0.0-12.0 seconds and the onboard timing resolution  is 100 ms.
-    When using the NI 4050, this attribute must be set to AUTO DELAY (-1).
+    When using the NI 4050, this property must be set to AUTO DELAY (-1).
     Use positive values to set the trigger delay in seconds.
     Valid Range: :py:data:`~nidmm.NIDMM_VAL_AUTO_DELAY` (-1.0), 0.0-12.0 seconds (NI 4060 only)
     Default Value: :py:data:`~nidmm.NIDMM_VAL_AUTO_DELAY`